-Like Justin Gutmann did back in the late 80s.
-Here is his story:
+Like Justin Gutmann did back in the late 80s with five colleagues.

 “In 1986, after taking part in a hilarious “synchronised swimming” competition at an MRS swimming gala, four researchers (myself, Virginia Barstow, Sarah Baxter, and Linda Nathan) working at MIL (now part of GfK NOP) had the mad idea of swimming the channel, to raise money for the MRBA, with the help of sponsorship from MR companies to get us started.

 And so it was that these four plus a very strong swimmer in Pete Evans from Research International and Martin Topping also from RI started seriously training for the swim scheduled for August 1987.